SpankChain/BAB_audit/report/3_coverage.md

 processingPhaseStartBlock = 1
 ```

-It is highly unlikely this assertion failure will be reached since it would require an obscene amount of wei in the form of a deposit.
+It is highly unlikely this assertion failure will be reached as it requires an obscene amount of wei in the form of a deposit.